kcm2/ab/references/angelbeatshd.rst

 -------------

 * Yuri says that operation 'demon picnic' ended in failure and that she has gathered to members about an upcoming operation called 'angel school life'.
-* Yuri explains the operation would be to approch her peacefully, gain her trust and be her friend.
+* Yuri explains the operation would be to approach her peacefully, gain her trust and be her friend.
 * Otonashi says that this will end in failure again.
 Ooyama says that Kanade is ruthless and cruel.
-Yuri starts the operation immediatly.
+Yuri starts the operation immediately.
 * The SSS then start to dote on Kanade, with them eating lunch with her, Ooyama walking them back to the dorms, Noda offering to massage their shoulders and match up hair ribbons and Yuri feeding her personally.
 * Kanade wonders why everyone is being nice to her all of a sudden, and as a thank you she makes some lunch boxes she wants to share.
 Except the lunch is raw liver.